odeysseuss/numen/docs/matrix/03-BasicOperations.md

 - ***Parameters***
     - `mat`: Matrix to negate
-    - `mOut`: Output pointer
+    - `mOut`: A new matrix with the elements negated

 - ***Return Value***
-    - *A new matrix with the elements negated*
+    - `int`: Error code

 - ***Example***
 ```c